kpgarrod/my-shared-polymer-elements/README.md

 2. run 'bower install'
 3. start a server in the root directory
 4. point your browser at runner.html
+5. there's no Karma, so you may want to use livereload to refresh the page

 ### To add a new element and test of your own: